AdamSpannbauer/syntax_net_stuff/README.md

 # playing with parsey mcparseface

-will add good readme if good stuff happens in play
+will add good readme if good stuff happens in exploration